-- a) Mouth-actuated toys and removable mouthpieces of mouth-actuated toys shall not fit entirely in the small parts cylinder when tested in accordance with 5.2 (small parts test). - b) Non-detachable mouthpieces of mouth-actuated toys, if detached when tested in accordance with 5.24.5 (torque test) and 5.24.6.1 (tension test general), shall not fit entirely in the small parts cylinder when tested in accordance with 5.2 (small parts test). - c) Mouth-actuated toys which contain loose components such as spheres in a whistle or reeds in a noisemaker shall not, when tested in accordance with 5.20 (durability of mouth-actuated toys), release any objects that fit entirely in the small parts cylinder when tested in accordance with 5.2 (small parts test). - d) Removable or non-detachable mouthpieces fitted to balloons shall conform to the requirements in 4.25 a) and 4.25 b) (see also 4.5.6).
+- a) Mouth-actuated toys and removable mouthpieces of mouth-actuated toys shall not fit entirely in the small parts cylinder when tested in accordance with 5.2 (small parts test). - b) Non-detachable mouthpieces of mouth-actuated toys, if detached when tested in accordance with 5.24.5 (torque test) and 5.24.6.1 (tension test, general procedure), shall not fit entirely in the small parts cylinder when tested in accordance with 5.2. - c) Mouth-actuated toys which contain loose components such as spheres in a whistle or reeds in a noisemaker shall not, when tested in accordance with 5.20 (durability of mouth-actuated toys), release any objects that fit entirely in the small parts cylinder when tested in accordance with 5.2.

+d) Removable or non-detachable mouthpieces fitted to balloons shall conform to the requirements in 4.26 a) and 4.26 b) (see also 4.5.6, balloons).

-4.26 Toy roller skates, toy inline skates and toy skateboards
+4.27 Toy roller skates, toy inline skates and toy skateboards